EyringMLClimateGroup/heuer25james_ml_convection_climsim/README.md

 All training data used in the study is publicly available at [huggingface](https://huggingface.co/datasets/LEAP/ClimSim_high-res).
 More details about the data can be found [here](https://arxiv.org/abs/2306.08754).

 ## Dependencies
-- Xarray
-- Numba
+All used dependencies can be found in the `env.yml` file and can be installed with mamba/conda using the command: `conda env create --name <your_env_name> --file=env.yml`.

+The main Dependencies included are:
 - PyTorch
 - PyTorch Lightning
 - Scikit-learn
+- Xarray
+- Netcdf4
+- Dask
 - Ray
-- Dask
-- Netcdf4
+- Numba
-- Other packages like numpy, matplotlib, pandas, and tqdm
+- Other packages like Numpy, Matplotlib, Pandas, and Tqdm